-We love the flavors in this cocktail, light and herbal with the lavender, perfectly citrusy with the lemon!
+We love the flavors in this classic gin cocktail, light and herbal with the lavender, perfectly citrusy with the lemon!
 Cheers to summer!

 We have been busy the last few weeks wrapping up the end of summer by finding ways to use our fresh herbs from our garden before the cold nights of fall finish off our herbs.
 One of the herbs we have been really enjoying is our lavender, which finally has established itself enough to bloom, its purple flowers fragrantly floral in the late summer sun.